happyhorseskull/you-can-datamosh-on-linux/README.md

 https://vimeo.com/87545616

-The mosh works out of the box and produces videos ready for social media sites like Twitter but I left extensive notes in the code to help you use it, modify it, and understand what's happening.
+The mosh works out of the box and produces videos ready for social media sites like Twitter but I left extensive notes in the code to help you modify settings and understand what's happening.

 How to run the program after it's downloaded: